Renting in Aurora: What's the cheapest apartment available right now?

 AURORA, Colo. —

-Need a budget-friendly new spot?
-Though apartment hunting can be challenging, don't despair just yet — there are deals to be had.
-So what does the low-end rent on a rental in Aurora look like these days — and what might you get for the price?
+According to rental site Zumper, median rents for a one bedroom in Aurora are hovering around $990.
+But how does the low-end pricing on an Aurora rental look these days — and what might you get for the price?

-We took a look at local listings for studios and one-bedroom apartments in Aurora via rental sites Zumper and Apartment Guide to find out what price-conscious apartment seekers can expect to find.
+We took a look at local listings for studios and one-bedroom apartments from Zumper and Apartment Guide to find out what price-conscious apartment seekers can expect to find.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline and its partners, including this website, a commission on clicks and transactions.

-This one-bedroom, one-bathroom apartment, situated at 10785 E. Exposition Ave. in Expo Park, is listed for $883/month for its 480 square feet.

-The apartment comes with a walk-in closet, a mix of hardwood floors and carpeting, and a dishwasher.
-The building offers secured entry.
-For those with furry friends in tow, know that cats and dogs are welcome on this property.
+You'll find quartz countertops in the apartment.
+Pet owners, take heed: Cats and dogs are welcome.

-According to Walk Score, this location is moderately walkable, is quite bikeable and has some transit options.
+Walk Score indicates that the area around this address is quite walkable, has some bike infrastructure and has good transit options.

 (See the complete listing here.)

-Building amenities include on-site laundry.
-In the unit, look for a mix of hardwood floors and carpeting, a walk-in closet and air conditioning.
-Animals are not allowed.
-Expect a $45 application fee and $700 security deposit.
+The building features on-site laundry.
+In the unit, anticipate a renovated kitchen.
+Luckily for pet owners, both dogs and cats are welcome.
+Expect a $45 application fee, a $250 nonrefundable pet fee and a $700 security deposit.

-Walk Score indicates that this location is moderately walkable, is bikeable and offers many nearby public transportation options.
+Per Walk Score ratings, the surrounding area is car-dependent, is fairly bikeable and has some transit options.

 (See the full listing here.)